 His plan to play less and gear his game more toward the majors paid off in a big way when Scott became the first Australian to win the Masters.
 And he didn’t stop there.
 He had the outright lead on the back nine of the British Open until tying for third.
 He was on the fringe of Sunday contention at the U.S. PGA Championship and tied for fifth.
 And then he won the toughest FedEx Cup playoff event, twice more in Australia, and captured the team portion of the World Cup with Jason Day.

 Scott ended the year at No. 2 in the world, closer to the top than he has ever been.
 On Thursday, the Golf Writers Association of America announced he was its male player of the year in a narrow race — five votes — against Tiger Woods.

 “My goal is to win majors — and now I can say ‘majors’ and not just one,” Scott said with a smile.
 “I think I’m heading in the right direction.
 I don’t want to change too much from last year.”

-The start of the new year is more like the end of a long stretch for Scott.
+The start of the new year is more like the end of a long period for Scott.

-He is among the favorites when the Hyundai Tournament of Champions gets underway Friday on the Plantation Course at Kapalua, part of a 30-man field comprised only of players who won on the PGA Tour last year.
+He is among the favorites when the Hyundai Tournament of Champions gets under way on Friday on the Plantation Course at Kapalua, part of a 30-man field comprised only of players who won on the U.S. PGA Tour last year.